zhanghainan/ReCoSa/README.md

 # ReCoSa
-ReCoSa: Detecting the Relevant Contexts with Self-Attention for Multi-turn Dialogue Generation\\
+ReCoSa: Detecting the Relevant Contexts with Self-Attention for Multi-turn Dialogue Generation\n

 Requirement: